THE BEST Soft Fluffy Hot Cross Bun recipe (with sourdough) with make ahead option for baked-fresh buns on Good Friday (without a 4am start).

 - Bakers flour - also called bread flour.
 You could use all purpose flour or plain flour but bakers will give the best results.

-- Butter - unsalted butter is preferred but you can also use salted
+- Butter - unsalted butter is preferred but you can also use salted - the real stuff that comes wrapped in foil.

 - Egg - at room temperature